dabit3/semantic-search-nextjs-pinecone-langchain-chatgpt/README.md

 3. How to query Lens data in bulk?

 > The base of this project was guided by [this Node.js tutorial](https://www.youtube.com/watch?v=CF5buEVrYwo), with some restructuring and ported over to Next.js.
 You can also follow them [here](https://twitter.com/Dev__Digest/status/1656744114409406467) on Twitter!

+### Getting your data

+I recommend checking out [GPT Repository Loader](https://github.com/mpoon/gpt-repository-loader) which makes it simple to turn any GitHub repo into a text format, preserving the structure of the files and file contents, making it easy to chop up and save into pinecone using my codebase.